Reds vs. Brewers Player Props Betting Odds

 Tellez Stats

-- Rowdy Tellez has 40 hits with four doubles, a triple, 12 home runs, 22 walks and 26 RBI.
+- Rowdy Tellez has put up 42 hits with four doubles, a triple, 12 home runs and 22 walks.
+He has driven in 27 runs.

 Tellez Recent Games